shouya/thinking-dumps/wys48h/README.md

-# Write yourself a Scheme in 48 hours
+# Write Yourself a Scheme in 48 Hours
 In this repo are the trials I would follow the guide to implement a scheme interpreter.
 I just want to level up my haskell skill.